-Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility project site (safety, size, power, efficiency, ergonomics, cost, user acceptability etc.), the lowest vibration tools will be provided that are suitable and can do the works.
+Project Stage Potential Environmental & Soc Impacts/ Issues al Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility tools that are suitable and can do the works.
+All safety equipment will be available in subproject site (safety, size, power, efficiency, ergonomics, cost, user acceptability etc.), the lowest vibration tools will be provided that are suitable and can do the works.
 Regulated noise exposure assessments and noise level surveys of noisy areas, processes and equipment shall be carried out in order to form the basis for remedial actions when necessary.
 Contractor will provide Awareness training to all personnel involved during the construction phase in order to highlight the heat related illnesses of working in hot conditions such as heat cramps, heat exhaustion, heat stroke, and dehydration.
 Adequate quantities of drinking water will be available at different locations within the subproject area.
 Provision to maintain proper PPE wherever necessary and to ensure that there are satisfactory washing and changing facilities.
-Provision to ensure all workers exposed to a risk are aware of the possible dangers and also given thorough training in how to protect themselves and there should be effective supervision to ensure that the correct methods are being used.
-Ensure adequate fire safety protection.
+Provision to ensure all workers exposed to a risk are aware of the possible dangers and also given thorough training in how to protect themselves and there should be effective supervision to ensure that the construction.
 Fire extinguisher (with proper training to use), water, sand etc., will be reachable in the construction sites.
-Operation & Noise disturbances to Provision to maintain noise from the operation & maintenance of machinery and Contractor for first 2 years Environmental
+Operation & Maintenance Noise disturbances fauna to • Provision to maintain noise from the operation & maintenance of machinery and equipment by Contractor for first 2 years Environmental Consultant of PMU,

-Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Maintenance fauna equipment by noise dampeners Provision to take necessary lighting, caution for the works and most of the time contractor will avoid the night time construction works.
-Contractors will be ensuring the device to determine the of noise level in this subproject area.
+Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility noise dampeners Provision to take necessary lighting, caution for the works and most of the time contractor will avoid the night time construction works.
+Contractors will be ensuring the device to determine the of noise level in this sub-project area.
 Regularly third-party will be monitored the noise level in this sub-project area.
-Long-term responsibility to be determined by CIC/DPHE Consultant of PMU, Operation & Maintenance Improper disposal and leakage of sewage from community Latrine may degrade the surrounding environment.
-Lifethreatening human pathogens carried by sewage include cholera, typhoid and dysentery.
+Long-term responsibility to be determined by CIC/DPHE Long-term responsibility to be determined by CIC / DPHE Operation & Maintenance Improper disposal and leakage of sewage from community Latrine may degrade the surrounding environment.
+Life- threatening human pathogens carried by sewage include cholera, typhoid and dysentery.
 Other diseases resulting from sewage contamination of water include schistosomiasis, hepatitis A, intestinal nematode infections, and numerous others.
 Use bin covers and/or tarpaulins during transport of wastes and end products (compost).
 The soak pit will have to be cleaned in a regular interval (at least in every three months).
-Ensure use of vacuum tanker/pump to collect desludged material & dumping to proper dumping site Appropriate awareness programs shall be arranged for the community members on health and hygiene issues and the impacts of improper sanitation practices; Ensure disposal tanks, drums or containers coming to, and from, the site are in a satisfactory condition - check for damage or leaks; Ventilation systems and facilities shall be kept in good functional order to minimize untoward odor problems Contractor for first 2 years Long-term responsibility to be determined by CIC/DPHE Environmental Consultant of PMU, Operation & Maintenance Injuries to operation and maintenance workers Ensure proper training given to all staff Ensure PPE used by all staff Sludge will be collected by using vacuum truck with 50m suction pipe.
-Vacuum truck Contractor for first 2 yearsLong-term responsibility to Environmental Concern of DPHE
+Ensure use of vacuum tanker/pump to collect de- sludge material & dumping to proper dumping site Appropriate awareness programs shall be arranged for the community members on health and hygiene issues and the impacts of improper sanitation practices; Contractor for first 2 years Long-term responsibility to be determined by CIC/DPHE Environmental Consultant of PMU, Long-term responsibility to be determined by CIC/ DPHE Operation & Maintenance Injuries to operation and maintenance workers Ensure proper training given to all staff Ensure PPE used by all staff Sludge will be collected by using vacuum truck with 50m suction pipe.
+Vacuum truck with 50 m suction pipe will be used.
+It hopes that, it will be Contractor for first 2 years Long-term responsibility to be determined by Environmental Concern of DPHE Long-term responsibility to be determined by CIC/ DPHE